MrMinemeet/quickmca/README.md

 # quickmca
-A basic, mult-ithreaded, CLI tool to select chunks from a minecraft worlds for deletion.
+A basic, multithreaded, CLI tool to select chunks from a minecraft worlds for deletion.